 The definition of core competence varies among researchers.
 According to Selznick (1957) and Porter (1986), a core competence allows a firm to be different from its competitors in the same field of activity.
 Hamel and Heene (1994), Dosi and Teece (1998) state that a core competence is defined as the skills and the resources that allow a firm to achieve its goals.
-According to Hamel and Prahalad (1990), a core competence 15 he knowledge of the company.
-The resource-based view (RBV) approach to firm argues that firms possess resources, a subset of which enables them to achieve sustainable competitive advantage, and a further subset which leads to superior long-term performance (Barney, 1991; Grant, 1991).
-The question of what drives the performance of a firm is a central is 4 in contemporary research on strategy (Barney, 2001; Farjoun, 1998).
+According to Hamel and Prahalad (1990), a core competence 7 the knowledge of the company.
+The resource-based view (RBV) approach to firm argues that firms possess resources, a subset of which enables them to achieve sustainable competitive advantage, and a further so set which leads to superior long-term performance (Barney, 1991; Grant, 1991).
+The question of what drives the performance of a firm is a central is 6 in contemporary research on strategy (Barney, 2001; Farjoun, 1998).
 Strategic competence is a central driver of firm performance (Pehrsson, 2001).
 The concept is primarily an outgrowth of the resource-based view of strategy (Barney, 1991, 2001; Grant, 1991).
 In this view, resources essentially are said to confer competitive advantage to the extent that the resources must be difficult to create, buy, substitute, or imitate (Barney, 1991; Lippman and Rumelt, 1982).
-In line with this, strategic competence is considered to be a crucial source of heterogeneity that 19 ples the firm to achieve competitive advantage and generate high performance.
+In line with this, strategic competence is considered to be a crucial source of heterogeneity that enables the firm to achieve competitive advantage and generate high performance.
 Sustainable competitive advantage is the unique position that an organization develops in relation to competitors that allows it to outperform them consistently (Hofer & Schendel, 1978).

-The resource-based theory is considered as a useful framework to research and understand the dynamics of firms in their attempts to attain 6 stainable competitive advantage.
+The resource-based theory is considered as a useful framework to research and understand the dynamics of firms in their attempts to attain stainable competitive advantage.
 Resource-based theories hold that enterprises with valuable, rare and inimitable resources have the potential of achieving superior outcomes, and thereby achieving sustainable competitive advantage (Wiklund and Shepherd 2003).
 Birney (1991) describes resources as inputs in a firm's production process.
 Resources are usually categorized as either property-based or knowledge-based (Wiklund and Shepherd 2003).
-Property-based resources refer typically to tangible input resources while knowledge-based resources are the ways in which firms combine and transform tangible in 61 resources.
+Property-based resources refer typically to tangible input resources while kno bedge-based resources are the ways in which firms combine and transform tangible in tensources.
 Knowledge-based resources are important in providing sustainable competitive advantage.
-Resource-based theories have largely focused on categorizing resources and examining the relationships between resource configurations.
+Resource-based theories have largely focused on categorizing resources and examining the relationships between resource configurations and firm performance in its ultimate goal of attaining competitive advantage.
+Little attention has been devoted to examining the relationships between different resource configurations.